 Tucked at the back of a suburban lot in Decatur, Georgia, is a small modern structure with a shed roof and a mini “tower” at the back.
-It was designed by Dencity Design to be a writing studio and to give family members an easily accessible but tranquil retreat from the clamor of daily life.
-The 450 ft2 (41.8 m2) space includes a sitting area, an office workspace and a small library.
-Although not a house, we think the design would be perfect for a tiny dwelling.
+It was designed by Dencity Design to be a writing studio and to give family members an easily accessible retreat from the clamor of daily life.
+Although not a house, we think the unique design would make for a tranquil tiny home.

-Despite its small floor plan, the studio includes spaces with two distinct characters.
-The lounge space is very open to the outdoors.
-It has windows wrapping around three sides with the glass meeting at two corners.
+The main room serves as both a home office and a hang-out space.
+One side of the room is very open to the outdoors with windows that wrap around the sitting area, the glass meeting at two corners.
 Even when a room has large windows, people tend to perceive the corner posts as defining the boundaries of the room.
 However if you eliminate a corner post, you also help eliminate that perceived boundary and the room feels much larger as a result.
-By contrast, the office/library area is a closed and private workspace with small windows at desk level.
+By contrast, the office workspace side is closed and private with small windows at desk level.